Amicus Briefs

 2013

 • FTC v.
 Watson (United States Supreme Court).
-Amicus brief on behalf of AARP, the American Medcial Association, the National Legislative Association on Prescription Drug Prices and US PIRG in support of FTC's position that pay-for-delay payments are anticompetitive and harmful to consumers.
+Amicus brief on behalf of AARP, the American Medical Association, the National Legislative Association on Prescription Drug Prices and US PIRG in support of FTC's position that pay-for-delay payments are anticompetitive and harmful to consumers.

 • American Express v.
 Italian Colors Restaurant, et al. (United States Supreme Court).
-Amicus brief on behalf of the Food Marketing Institute and the National Retail Federation in support of merchant Respondents to uphold the effective-vindication ruling allowing merchants to litigate instead of arbitrate due to the porhibitive costs of individual arbitration.
+Amicus brief on behalf of the Food Marketing Institute and the National Retail Federation in support of merchant Respondents to uphold the effective-vindication ruling allowing merchants to litigate instead of arbitrate due to the prohibitive costs of individual arbitration.

 2012